Cray-HPE/docs-csm/install/common-pre-install/hpcm_installation-cpi.md

 1. (`pit#`) Install/update the RPMs necessary for the CSM installation.

-   > **NOTE** `--no-gpg-checks` is used because the repository contained within the tarball does not provide a GPG key.
+   > __NOTE:__ `--no-gpg-checks` is used because the repository contained within the tarball does not provide a GPG key.

    1. Install `docs-csm`.

-      > **NOTE** This installs necessary scripts for deployment checks, as well as the offline manual.
+      > __NOTE:__ This installs necessary scripts for deployment checks, as well as the offline manual.

        ```bash
        zypper --plus-repo "${CSM_PATH}/rpm/cray/csm/sle-$(awk -F= '/VERSION=/{gsub(/["-]/, "") ; print tolower($NF)}' /etc/os-release)/" \ --no-gpg-checks install -y docs-csm